Château d'If: Fortress

-The "château" is a square, three-story building 28 m long on each side, flanked by three towers with large gun embrasures.
-It was built from 1524 to 1531 on the orders of King Francis I, who, during a visit in 1516, saw the island as a strategically important location for defending the coastline from sea-based attacks.
+The "château" is a square, three-storey building 28 m long on each side, flanked by three towers with large gun embrasures.
+It was built from 1524 to 1531 on the orders of King Francis I, who, during a visit in 1516, saw the island as a strategically important location for defending the coastline from attack from the sea.

 The castle's principal military value was as a deterrent; it never had to fight off an actual attack.
-The closest that it came to a genuine test of strength was in July 1531, when the Holy Roman Emperor Charles V made preparations to attack Marseille.
-However, he abandoned the invasion plan.
+The closest it came to a genuine test of strength was in July 1531, when the Holy Roman Emperor Charles V made preparations to attack Marseille.
+However he abandoned the invasion plan.

-In 1701, the military engineer Vauban questioned its suitability to defend against an actual attack: "The fortifications look like the rock[;] they are fully rendered, but very roughly and carelessly, with many imperfections.
+In 1701 the military engineer Vauban questioned its suitability to defend against an actual attack: "The fortifications look like the rock[;] they are fully rendered, but very roughly and carelessly, with many imperfections.
 The whole [has] been very badly built[,...] with little care [...]
 All the buildings [are] very crudely done [and] ill made."

-The embalmed body of general Jean Baptiste Kléber was repatriated to France after his assassination in Cairo in 1800.
+The embalmed body of General Jean Baptiste Kléber was repatriated to France after his assassination in Cairo in 1800.
 First Consul Napoleon Bonaparte, fearing that his tomb would become a symbol to Republicanism, ordered that the body stay at the château.
 It remained there for 18 years, until King Louis XVIII granted Kléber a proper burial in his native Strasbourg.